Bipoeman/Softdev-2-Group-1-Frontend/readme.md

-# ruam_mitt
+# RuamMitr

-This Project will combine all the previous app into one app All project
+This project combines all the previous project apps into one app by our new portal app "RuamMitr"